DanWahlin/Observable-Store/README.md

 ![Integrating the Redux DevTools](images/reduxDevTools.png)

-**Note about Angular 9/Ivy and the Redux DevTools Support**

-While the [code is in place](https://github.com/DanWahlin/Observable-Store/blob/master/modules/observable-store-extensions/angular/angular-devtools-extension.ts) to support it, The Observable Store Redux DevTools currently do not work with Angular 9 and Ivy.
-Once the [`findProviders()` API](https://github.com/angular/angular/blob/cd9ae66b357bd4b5f97aa60cea38e48acb015325/packages/core/src/testability/testability.ts#L221) is fully implemented and released by Angular then support will be finalized for the Redux DevTools.

 **Note about the `__devTools` Store Property:**

 When the Redux DevTools extension is enabled it will add routing information into your store using a property called `__devTools`.
 This property is used to enable the Redux DevTools time travel feature and can be useful for associating different action states with a given route when manually looking at store data using the DevTools.
 If the Redux DevTools extension is not enabled (such as in production scenarios) then the `__devTools` property will not be added into your store.